 Postdoc Travel Awards

 New Updates!
-Autumn 2016 Postdoc Travel Awards winners and new application time line for 2016–17 are posted.
+Summer 2018 Postdoc Travel Award winners and timeline for 2018-19 are posted!

 The UW Office of Postdoc Affairs intends to support the professional and career development of our postdocs by supporting travel to professional meetings.
 Limited funds are available each quarter to help postdocs defray some conference registration and travel costs under certain circumstances.
 The OPA travel awards are not intended to replace grant-funded support for grant-related presentations.
 We are here to fill in the gaps and, in particular, to promote independence and advance postdoc careers.

 If postdocs are working on a funded project, they should talk with their supervisor and request that their expenses be covered by the project.
 Postdocs should also explore options with their departments, schools/colleges, or professional societies to see if there are additional travel funds available.

 ||Institute for Learning and Brain Sciences||Gordon Research Conference/Seminar – Neurobiology of Cognition|

 ||Pediatrics||American Society of Human Genetics 2018 Annual Meeting|

 Awards are competitive and based on the quality and appropriateness of the requests.
 To apply for an award, please fill out the Postdoc Travel Award Application Form.
 Applications for travel funds will be reviewed quarterly according to the deadlines below.

 - Postdoc travel awards are available to assist postdocs with travel to conferences so they may present papers or posters, or to serve as invited speakers, on their independent research.

 - You must be confirmed as a presenter before funds are requested, and have a UW postdoc position through the time of the meeting.